Scotland Driving and Car Hire Info

 For car ferries between Orkney and Shetland and to Aberdeen, check this website-

-Theres a bridge to the Isle of Skye from the mainland or this company run a car ferry between April and October-
+Theres a bridge to the Isle of Skye from the mainland so no need for a ferry unless you want to experience the ‘Glenachulish’ turntable ferry which is the last of its kind in Scotland and runs between April and October-

 This company run car ferries between Oban on Scotlands West Coast and the Isles of Lewis, Skye, North Uist, Harris, Barra and South Uist.